Why Switch from Do Not Pay?

 - Database of direct phone numbers and menu shortcuts.

-- Real-time estimates for hold times.
+- Real-time estimates for hold times and sitting on hold for you.

 Pros: